fabriceTOUSSAINT/Portfolio/README.md

-# Fabrice Toussaint portfolio
+# Fabrice Toussaint's Portfolio

+> In Process

-#Built using the following:
+##Built using the following:

 * React js
 * webpack
 * Sass
 * Bourbon, Neat and Bitters
-* Ghost blogging platform